BAFCruz/pnetlabv6/README.md

-# PNETLabv6 - Custom Offline Installer
+# PNETLab v6 - Custom Offline Installer

 This repository provides a minor, independent optimization for the PNETLab installation script, featuring an updated shared file.
 <br>